massoncheg/forgejo-docs/docs/user/agit-support.md

   - `description`: Description of the Pull Request.
   - `force-push`: Necessary when rebasing, amending, or [retroactively modifying](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) your previous commits.
 Otherwise, a new Pull Request will be opened, **even if you use the same topic**.
 If used, the value of this parameter should be set to `true`.

 Forgejo relies on the `topic` parameter and a linear commit history in order to associate new commits with an existing Pull Request.
+Should you wish to overwrite the contents of an existing pull request, use the `force-push` parameter.

 **For Gerrit users:** Forgejo does not support [Gerrit's Change-Ids](https://gerrit-review.googlesource.com/Documentation/user-changeid.html).